ltrgoddard/thesis/temp.markdown

 but which requires more than one two-dimensional chart to project in full.
-In Prynne’s example, latitude and longitude are apparently replaced by mind and body, before the whole shape is extruded along the axis of time, creating a tubular structure (see Figure @fig:thb).
+In Prynne’s example, latitude and longitude are apparently replaced by mind and body, before the whole shape is extruded along the axis of time, creating a tubular structure.
 It is not clear why Prynne uses the term ‘hypersurface’, which refers to a surface with one fewer dimensions than the space in which it exists (e.g. a one-dimensional point on a two-dimensional plane, or a two-dimensional plane in a three-dimensional space)—it may simply be a terminological mistake.
 More interesting is the word ‘endocrine’, which re-emphasises the bodily nature of the structure: different points in the novel are linked to each other in an arrangement analogous to the body’s endocrine system, in which glands transfer information via hormones secreted into the blood.

 Having set out this complex model, Prynne proceeds to complicate it further by dividing the novel into three sections: a central *récit*